Use Lymwave with Codex through MCP

 Can Codex update my blog files?

-The intended workflow is for Codex to propose or apply changes to supported content files such as Markdown, MDX, frontmatter, schema data, and related metadata, depending on your project setup and MCP permissions.
+The workflow is for Codex to propose or apply reviewed changes to supported content files such as Markdown, MDX, frontmatter, schema data, and related metadata, depending on your project setup and MCP permissions.

 Can this help with AEO and GEO content?